c-laxx/HexedLoaderBase/README.md

 files from Dummy, plus CoreRuntime.dll and Il2CppInterop.Runtime.dll(from the Runtime folder)

 If you just build it, it should give you a tab, and an example button to start out with.

+I probably won't update this often, I have a life.
+If someone else wants to update it just make a fork.